meffie/molecule-robotframework/docs/source/configuration.rst

   Default: all

+install
+  Indicates if Robot Framework and the Test Libraries are to be installed before running the tests.
+Values are 'yes' (True), 'no' (False), or 'auto'.
+When 'auto', Robot Framework will be installed the first time the verifier is run on an instance, and the installation will be skipped on subsequent runs.
+The python ``pip`` program will be installed on the instance, and then ``pip`` will be used to install Robot Framework and any libraries listed by ``libraries`` (see below).

+  Default: auto

 libraries
-  A list of Robot Framework libraries to be installed with ``pip``.
+  A list of Robot Framework libraries to be installed with ``pip`` when ``install`` is true or is 'auto' and this is the first time the verifier is run.

-  Default: empty list
+  Default: (empty list)

 test_directory
   Test destination path.